fmeiraf/LLM-budget-assistant/README.md

 - Run:

-  - docker-compose --profile (dev or prod) up -d
+  - docker-compose --profile (dev or prod) up -d --build --force-recreate

 - If you need to clean up the volumes to reset database, run:
   - docker-compose down